-ORDINANCE NO. 2018-02-
+ORDINANCE NO. 2020-11-

-AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF MCKINNEY, TEXAS APPROVING THE TAX INCREMENT REINVESTMENT ZONE NUMBER 1 (TOWN CENTER) FIRST AMENDED PROJECT PLAN, CITY OF MCKINNEY, AS ADOPTED BY ITS BOARD OF DIRECTORS; REPEALING ALL CONFLICTING ORDINANCES; PROVIDING A SEVERABILITY CLAUSE; AND PROVIDING FOR AN EFFECTIVE DATE.
+AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF MCKINNEY, TEXAS APPROVING THE TAX INCREMENT REINVESTMENT ZONE NUMBER 1 (TOWN CENTER) SECOND THIRD AMENDED PROJECT PLAN, CITY OF MCKINNEY, AS ADOPTED BY ITS BOARD OF DIRECTORS; REPEALING ALL CONFLICTING ORDINANCES; PROVIDING A SEVERABILITY CLAUSE; AND PROVIDING FOR AN EFFECTIVE DATE.

-- WHEREAS, on September 21, 2010, the City Council of McKinney, Texas ("City"), approved Ordinance Number 2010-09-034 creating the Reinvestment Zone Number 1, City of McKinney and establishing a Board of Directors for such zone; and - WHEREAS, pursuant to Section 311.011(a) of the Tax Increment Financing Act, as amended, the Board of Directors of a reinvestment zone shall prepare, or cause to be prepared, and adopt a project plan for the zone and submit the plan to the governing body of the municipality that created the zone for its approval; and - WHEREAS, on October 19, 2010 the Board of Directors adopted the project plan and financing plan for the Zone by Resolution Number 2010-10-0010 (TR1R); and - WHEREAS, on November 16, 2010 the City Council of the City of McKinney, Texas approved the adopted project plan and financing plan for the Zone by Resolution Number 2010-11-141(R); and - WHEREAS, the Board of Directors of Reinvestment Zone Number 1, City of McKinney have prepared, or cause to be prepared, and adopted an amendment to the project plan identified as the "Tax Increment Reinvestment Zone No. 1 (Town Center) First Amended Project Plan" ("First Amended Project Plan") and recommended approval of the First Amended Project Plan to the McKinney City Council; and - WHEREAS, the McKinney City Council finds that the First Amended Project Plan is consistent with the preliminary project plan and desires to approve the First Amended Project Plan as recommended by the Board of Directors of Reinvestment Zone Number 1, City of McKinney.
+- WHEREAS, On September 21, 2010, the City Council of McKinney, Texas ("City"), approved Ordinance Number 2010-09-034 creating the Reinvestment Zone Number 1, City of McKinney and establishing a Board of Directors for such zone; and - WHEREAS, pursuant to Section 311.011(a) of the Tax Increment Financing Act, as amended, the Board of Directors of a reinvestment zone shall prepare, or cause to be prepared, and adopt a project plan for the zone and submit the plan to the governing body of the municipality that created the zone for its approval; and - WHEREAS, On October 19, 2010 the Board of Directors adopted the project plan and financing plan for the Zone by Resolution Number 2010-10-0010 (TR1R); and - WHEREAS, on November 16, 2010 the City Council of the City of McKinney, Texas approved the adopted project plan and financing plan for the Zone by Resolution Number 2010-11-141(R); and - WHEREAS, on February 20, 2018 the City Council of the City of McKinney, Texas previously approved and adopted an amendment to the project plan identified as the "Tax Increment Reinvestment Zone No. 1 (Town Center) First Amended Project Plan"; and - WHEREAS, on January 21, 2020 the City Council of the City of McKinney, Texas previously approved and adopted an amendment to the project plan identified as the "Tax Increment Reinvestment Zone No. 1 (Town Center) Second Amended Project Plan"; and - WHEREAS, the Board of Directors of Reinvestment Zone Number 1, City of McKinney have prepared, or cause to be prepared, and adopted an amendment to the project plan identified as the "Tax Increment Reinvestment Zone No. 1 (Town Center) Second Third Amended Project Plan" ("Second Third Amended Project Plan") and recommended approval of the Second Third Amended Project Plan to the McKinney City Council; and - WHEREAS, the McKinney City Council finds that the Second Third Amended Project Plan is consistent with the preliminary project plan and desires to approve the Second Third Amended Project Plan as recommended by the Board of Directors of Reinvestment Zone Number 1, City of McKinney.